cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 ```

 The `updateValueFactory` delegate is the lambda expression `(key, current) => current += 2`.
-In other words updating the entry's value is the operation of adding `2` to its current
+In other words, updating the entry's value is the operation of adding `2` to its current
 value.

 Now, assume that the `Test()` method is called concurrently by multiple threads